 As a first observation, the case (1) is impossible because of Inequality~\ref{myquote:case_2}.
-Let us next show that it is enough to consider only six cases: (2), (4), (6), (7), (8) and (16), because the rest of cases are similar to one of these cases.
+Let us next show that it is enough to consider only six cases: (2), (4), (6), (7), (8) and (16), because each of the rest of cases is similar to one of these cases.

 In the cases (3), (9)--(12) and (15) interchange the labels of the elements in each of the following sets: $\{x_1,x_2\}$ and $\{y_1,y_2\}$.
 These interchanges automatically produce the interchange of the values in each of the following sets $\{a_1,a_2\}$, $\{b_1,b_2\}$, $\{c_1,c_2\}$ and $\{d_1,d_2\}$.
 By performing these relabelings, we can see that: case (3) is similar to case (2), case (9) is similar to case (5), case (10) is similar to case (7), case (11) is similar to case (6), case (12) is similar to case (8), and case (15) is similar to case (14).
 Thus, we may restrict our analysis to the cases (2), (4)--(8), (13), (14), and (16).